okta/terraform-provider-okta/website/docs/r/app_saml.html.markdown

 - `default_relay_state` - (Optional) Identifies a specific application resource in an IDP initiated SSO scenario.

-- `sso_url` - (Optional) Single Sign on Url.
+- `sso_url` - (Optional) Single Sign-on Url.

 - `recipient` - (Optional) The location where the app may present the SAML assertion.

-- `destination` - (Optional) Identifies the location where the SAML response is intended to be sent inside of the SAML assertion.
+- `destination` - (Optional) Identifies the location where the SAML response is intended to be sent inside the SAML assertion.

 - `audience` - (Optional) Audience restriction.